-Teeth are the essential part of the body for eating food, speaking, smile, etc. It’s one of the strongest parts of the human body and is made up of Enamel, Dentin, Cementum, and Pulp.
+Teeth are the essential part of the body for eating food, speaking, smiling, etc. It’s one of the strongest parts of the human body and is made up of Enamel, Dentin, Cementum, and Pulp.
 You can see the Human tooth anatomical diagram given below.

 In children, 20 teeth are present and these are known as deciduous teeth or primary teeth and also known as milk teeth or baby teeth.
-They have mainly three types of teeth, Incisors, Canines, and Molars, premolars are not present in infants.
-Later primary or deciduous teeth are replaced by the permanent teeth.
+Children have mainly three types of teeth, 8 Incisors, 4 Canines, and 8 Molars; premolars are not present in infants.
+Later primary or deciduous teeth are replaced by permanent teeth.

 Let’s further see the numbers of each and every type of tooth and their functions in detail.